 The start of the North Coast 500 motorhome route: Inverness

-The NC500 route starts at Inverness, the gateway to the Highlands.
+The NC500 route starts at Inverness, where you can rent your campervan.
+Inverness is called the gateway to the Highlands.
 You can see the route on the North Coast 500 map above.
 You can also drive the other way around, but you won’t drive on the seaside of the road!
 The two hour trip from the east coast (Inverness) to the west coast (Applecross) starts with riding north and enjoying the beautiful scenery of the inlands of Scotland.
 It’s a beautiful drive which you will definitely remember.
 If you go south, starting from Inverness, you might even catch a glimpse of the Loch Ness monster.
 You will have a bit of a busier drive, with tour buses driving from Inverness to Loch Ness every day.
 The choice is yours, does your North Coast 500 road trip take you to mystic Loch Ness or on a beautiful drive through the inlands?

 Enjoy the beautiful west coast nature: Munro’s, Skye and awe-inspiring roads